-Sperm Wars looks at dating and sex from an evolutionary biology perspective and a with a lens of “reproductive warfare”.
+Sperm Wars (1996) looks at dating and sex from an evolutionary biology perspective and through the slightly controversial perspective of “sexual conflict“.

 - Bullet Summary